DiSSCo/dissco.github.io/Geological/thin_sections.md

 * ISO = 200

  Images are saved from the camera in the JPEG format.

+## Resources
+### Digitisation Rates
+The estimated digitisation rate for this workflow is 1 minute per slide (including image capture and image processing).
+This assumes the collection has already been organised and the pre-digitisation curation step is complete.

+ For one tray of 60 slides (shown in the video), we estimate the image capture stage will take roughly 30 minutes:
+* Remove tray and appraise – 5 minutes
+* Generate list of samples in trays, complete with spaces to record XP and PPL images – 5 minutes
+* Photograph 5 lines of 12 slides and record numbers – 10 minutes
+* Ensure slides are back in tray, sort out any problems like loose labels – 5 minutes
+* Break – 5 minutes

+During the BritRocks project, the image processing step would be completed once there was a batch of 10,000 images (5000 slides).
+This would take roughly a full day to complete, and would include:
+*	Splitting images into plane polarised (PPL) and cross polarised (XL) light
+* Checking there are the same number of PPL and XL images
+*	Checking images are correct – all PPL images should be pale, XP should be dark
+*	Basic batch image processing in Photoshop
+*	Linking images to the database using a join query against specimen number
+*	Spot checks of images against slides to check the linking is correct
+*	Converting to JP2 files and transering files to corporate server Many of these steps will be dependent on an institution's IT infrastructure (e.g. collections management system, software available to do batch image processing), and therefore the rates may vary.

 ## Other Sources
 Blog posts recording the progress of project:\